photo by jibbo

 Here’s what is actually happening in reality:

-You might ask “Jonathan, why did you make the arrows rainbow colored?”
+You might ask “But why did you make the arrows rainbow colored?”
 Good question.
 I think diagrams are boring in general, which is why I hesitated to use them.
 However I think for this purpose, it’s good to be able to see the difference.
 The rainbow colors are just for added effect.
 If you really need a meaning though, perhaps it’s because life is much more colorful when you see things clearly. =)

 When we can see that this is a continuous cycle, we realize that our environment is a product of us.
 If our environment is a product of us, well jeez, that means we have to take responsibility for it, don’t we?
 If you want to give up that responsibility, fine, live a determined life.
 But at least make that decision consciously.